 You already know it’s a dangerous world.
 In 2016, more than 10,000 of us here in the U.S. died in alcohol-related traffic accidents.
 Medical malpractice is the third-leading cause of death in our nation.
 Hundreds of defective consumer items are recalled every year.

 Anyone could be unexpectedly and seriously injured.
 In the worst-case scenario, you or someone you love could die a wrongful death caused by another party’s negligence.
+This is where a Miami wrongful death law firm can help.

 Exactly what is the definition of a “wrongful” death?
 If you should die unexpectedly because another person was negligent, can your family be compensated?
 What rights will your loved ones have?